Reset Password

 The Central Region’s Architectural Wonders

 Monastery of Batalha and Monastery of Alcobaça: Masterpieces of Gothic Architecture as we journey further south, the captivating central region of Portugal beckons with its awe-inspiring architectural wonders—the magnificent monasteries of Batalha and Alcobaça.
 It’s truly magical to walk through the halls of these beautiful Gothic buildings.
-Awe and wonder are created by the elaborate stone carvings and tall vaults, which take you to a different world.
+The intricate stone carvings and tall vaults transport you to a different world, inspiring awe and wonder.

 University of Coimbra